jammychiou1/neovim_config/keymaps.md

 - )
     - (never used)
 - -
-    - first non-space char of previous line
+    - first non-space char of previous line (seldom used)
 - _
-    - first non-space char
+    - first non-space char (seldom used)
 - +
-    - first non-space char of next line
+    - first non-space char of next line (seldom used)
 - =
     - retab (seldom used)
 - [m